Anti-reflective coating

 Uncoated glasses lens (top) versus lens with anti-reflective coating.
 The reflection from the coated lens is tinted because the coating works better at some wavelengths than others.

-An antireflective, antiglare or anti-reflection (AR) coating is a type of optical coating applied to the surface of lenses, other optical elements, and photovoltaic cells to reduce reflection.
+An anti-reflective (AR), anti-glare or anti-reflection coating is a type of optical coating applied to the surface of lenses, other optical elements, and photovoltaic cells to reduce reflection.
 In typical imaging systems, this improves the efficiency since less light is lost due to reflection.
 In complex systems such as cameras, binoculars, telescopes, and microscopes the reduction in reflections also improves the contrast of the image by elimination of stray light.
 This is especially important in planetary astronomy.
 In other applications, the primary benefit is the elimination of the reflection itself, such as a coating on eyeglass lenses that makes the eyes of the wearer more visible to others, or a coating to reduce the glint from a covert viewer's binoculars or telescopic sight.

 Many coatings consist of transparent thin film structures with alternating layers of contrasting refractive index.
 Layer thicknesses are chosen to produce destructive interference in the beams reflected from the interfaces, and constructive interference in the corresponding transmitted beams.
 This makes the structure's performance change with wavelength and incident angle, so that color effects often appear at oblique angles.
-A wavelength range must be specified when designing or ordering such coatings, but good performance can often be achieved for a relatively wide range of frequencies: usually a choice of IR, visible, or UV is offered.
+One must specify a wavelength range when designing or ordering such coatings, but good performance can often be achieved for a relatively wide range of frequencies: usually a choice of IR, visible, or UV is offered.